fabiomux/kde-servicemenus/download_with_youtube-dl_here/README.md

 - Among the only video formats;
 - Among the audio + video formats.

+As a plus, the best format can be automatically downloaded by youtube-dl wherever the service allows to choose among:
+- the only audio formats;
+- the only video formats;
+- the audio + video formats.

 More info about the youtube-dl project is available at:
 - [youtube-dl Github repo](https://github.com/ytdl-org/youtube-dl)
 - [Supported formats](https://ytdl-org.github.io/youtube-dl/supportedsites.html)